hamelsmu/python-notes/blog/content/post/py.md

 These different angles of looking at threads allowed me to understand threads more holistically.
 Threads are not only about making certain things run faster or run in parallel, but also allows you to control how your program is executed.

+## How threads work

+A thread is always contained in a processes, and each processes contains one or more threads.
+Threads in the same process can share memory which means they can easily communicate and write to common data structures.
+Threads are useful when there are lots of non-cpu blocking tasks or when you want to parallelize a CPU blocking task by splitting up the task to run on an individual thread per CPU core.
+A process can span across multiple CPU cores, however a single thread can only utilize a CPU core.

+Generally speaking, only one thread can run cpu-bound tasks on a single core at any given time.
+If multiple threads are sharing a core, your operating system will interleave these threads.
+There are many exceptions  to this rule.
+For example single CPU cores are able to run multiple threads concurrently by using things like [SMT/hyperthreading](https://en.wikipedia.org/wiki/Simultaneous_multithreading) or compute over data in parallel using [SIMD](https://en.wikipedia.org/wiki/SIMD#:~:text=Single%20instruction%2C%20multiple%20data%20(SIMD,on%20multiple%20data%20points%20simultaneously)(which is popular in scientific computing libraries).

+On the other hand, Processes offer isolation which is helpful when you have different users or different programs that should not be sharing information.
+Since we cannot run more than a single thread at a time in Python, a common workaround is to spawn several Python processes.
+This is discussed more below.

+Chapter 2 of [This book](https://www.amazon.com/Modern-Operating-Systems-Andrew-Tanenbaum/dp/013359162X) discusses what processes and threads are in greater detail from an operating system perspective.

 # Processes For CPU Bound Tasks

 One way to solve the problem with the GIL and cpu-bound tasks competing for resources is to use processes instead of threads.
 Processes are different from threads in the following respects: